Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 How Many Speakers Do You Need?

 The minimum speaker requirement for Atmos is two height or overhead speakers – and the rest of your speaker system is up to you.
+So, you can have a stereo speaker system with two Atmos speakers in a 2.0.2 layout.

 But, most people will want to use Atmos with a surround sound layout, so the most common format for a small system would be 5.1.2.

 However, these are the minimum requirements, and for the best 3D effect, Dolby recommends installing at least four height speakers.
+An Atmos speaker layout can be up to a maximum of 24.1.10.

 The main feature of Dolby Atmos is to create overhead sound in your room.
+Dolby recommends two main ways of doing this:

 - Install speakers high in your room that direct the sound down to your listening position.

 For overhead speakers, the main recommendation is to use in-ceiling speakers because these will create the best overhead effect in most rooms.
+However, in-ceiling speakers are tricky to install and are out of the question in many home theaters.

 So, if in-ceiling speakers are not possible, you can attach standard speakers to the ceiling surface – or place speakers high on the walls at the front, side or rear of your room.

-Or, using adjustable speaker brackets, you can use regular bookshelf or satellite speakers angled down towards the primary listening position.
+You can buy dedicated down-firing speakers for wall-mounted speakers, making installation easier as they already angle downwards.
+Or, using adjustable speaker brackets, you can use a regular bookshelf or satellite speaker angled down towards the primary listening position.

-By placing the modules on top of your existing front and rear floor speakers, they bounce the sound off the ceiling towards the listener.
+If installing speakers high in your room is difficult, the alternative is Dolby Atmos-enabled modules or elevation speakers.
+Place the modules on top of your existing front and rear floor speakers to bounce the sound off the ceiling towards the listener.

-Because there are so many options for placing Atmos speakers, once you have installed your speakers, you will need to tell the AV receiver where you have installed them.
+You can also buy traditional bookshelf or floor-standing speakers with Atmos modules already integrated at the top.
+Because there are so many locations for placing Atmos speakers, once you have installed your speakers, you will need to tell the AV receiver where you have installed them.

+The receiver will then adjust the playback of the soundtrack according to your room layout.
 Alternatively, if you don’t want to buy an AV receiver, several Dolby Atmos soundbar systems have integrated upfiring speakers.

 These can offer a more straightforward way to experience the delights of Atmos 3D audio.

 The primary choice for Atmos speakers is between more directional speakers installed high in the room – and elevation speakers, which create a more diffuse sound by bouncing the sound off your ceiling.
+Both of these methods are perfectly acceptable, and it’s just a matter of choosing which suits your room best.

 The advantages of using Dolby Atmos-enabled elevation speakers are:

-- Easier to install: you don’t need to drill holes in your ceiling or fix wall mounts to your walls
+- Easier to install: you don’t need to drill holes in your ceiling or fix wall mounts to your walls.

 - More flexible: unlike with overhead speakers, you don’t need to worry too much about getting them in the precise locations.
 Just place them on your existing speakers.